linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 ## 4 Investor Preferences

-The measures of risk we have so far considered associate with a given probability distribution a single number to measure risk.
+The measures of risk we have so far considered associate with a given [[Lecture 1- Probability Distributions of Returns|probability distribution]] a single number to measure risk.
 As we have seen there seems no universal agreement on what is the best measure and perhaps different people can have different views of risk simply because of their preferences A question therefore to ask is whether there are situation is which everyone would agree that invest $A$ was riskier than investment $B$ .To try to answer this question we look at investor's preferences over risky investments.
 It offers formal definitions of risk aversion that cover many realistic cases of investment choices.
 We consider pair-wise comparisons of mutually exclusive investments $X$ and $Y$ and ask which of the two investments is better,

 Given a list of assumptions of “reasonable” investment behaviour.
 We use our example from the previous section for illustration